Retirement Social Security

 If you’re worried that your estimated full retirement age benefits aren't going to be enough to meet your needs, you should consider earning more money.

-Taking on a side job or working to increase your income through your current position will help boost your lifetime earnings, increasing your Social Security benefits later.
+Taking on a side job or working to increase your income through your current position will help boost your earnings, increasing your Social Security benefits later.

 Make the most of your retirement accounts